|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 SUNY Downstate Medical Center, the only academic medical center in Brooklyn, is in the heart of the borough.
 The large variety of cultural, recreational and educational opportunities available in New York City are well known.
 Perhaps less well known are the extraordinary entertainment, recreational and cultural opportunities in Brooklyn.

 Scroll through our Q&As to gain an understanding of why we love it so much here!
-This list is by no means exhaustive; for a more detailed look at what the city has to offer, check out Brooklyn’s Official Visitors guide.

 Where do the residents and fellows live?

-Many of our residents with families live in the neighborhoods of Park Slope, Bay Ridge and Bensonhurst.
+Many of our residents with families live in the neighborhoods of Park Slope, Prospect Heights, Bay Ridge and Bensonhurst.
 Some of our single residents live near downtown Brooklyn in neighborhoods such as Boerum Hill and Cobble Hill; other single residents live in student housing on campus.
 Other residents live in Manhattan, Queens and New Jersey, as well as Long Island.

 What do the residents and fellows do for fun?